patrickrauls/AWStour/SslWalkthrough.md

 # seed the database - note environment stipulation from above
 knex seed:run --env=production

 # run forever scripts - examine logs - assumes you have setup forever scripts in your package.json
-npm run forever

-# restart forever
+# stop the webserver or restart
-npm run forever again
+npm run again

 # list the log files
 npm run logs